easingthemes/sketch2code/readme.md

 Wait for connection.

 2.3.
 You should see remote camera stream on Iphone demo image, and local AEM on Chrome demo image.
-On first visit You need to click `Load unsafe scripts` in Chrome bar on teh right.
+On first visit You need to click `Load unsafe scripts` in Chrome bar on the right.
+Reload page and repeat step 2.2

 2.4.
 Click on Iphone home button to take a picture from remote Camera

-2.5 You should see processing loader, matrix effect in the background.
+2.5 You should see processing loader.

-2.6 Once processing is done, animation will stop and AEM instance in Chrome demo image (iframe) wil reload.
+2.6 Once processing is done, animation will stop and AEM instance in Chrome demo image (iframe) will reload.

-.

 # 3. Sample images for training